hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 }
 ```

-From this response, we can see that for our accounting period, we have two obligations which are open and due.
-We can satisfy one of these obligations by submitting a UK Tax Return.
+The *obligationType* "Pillar2TaxReturn" can be fulfilled by submitting a UK Tax Return.

 ```shell
 curl --request POST \